-On September 8, 2009, Trina China entered into a five-year credit facility with a syndicate of banks, or the Facility, including both Renminbi facility and US dollar facility of RMB1,524.6 million (\$242.0 million) and \$80.0 million, respectively, of which RMB1,292.0 million (\$205.1 million) and \$80.0 million are designated solely for the expansion of our production capacity, and the remaining amount to be used to supplement working capital requirements once the capacity expansion is completed.
+On September 8, 2009, Trina China entered into a five-year credit facility with a syndicate of banks, or the Facility, including both a Renminbi facility and US dollar facility of RMB1,524.6 million and \$80.0 million, respectively, of which RMB1,292.0 million and \$80.0 million are designated solely for the expansion of our production capacity, with the remaining amount to be used to supplement working capital requirements once the capacity expansion is completed.
 The Facility can be drawn down either in Renminbi or US dollar.
-As of December 31, 2011 and 2012, we had fully drawn down the capacity expansion portion under the Facility and had a loan balance of \$254.0 million and \$184.6 million, respectively.
-The remaining Renminbi Facility of RMB232.6 million (\$36.9 million) can only be drawn down on or after completion of capacity expansion.
-The weighted-average interest rate for borrowings under the facility is 6.50% and 6.43% for the years ended December 31, 2011 and 2012, respectively.
+As of December 31, 2012 and 2013, we had fully drawn down the capacity expansion portion under the Facility and had a loan balance of \$184.6 million and \$93.5 million, respectively.
+The weighted-average interest rate for borrowings under the facility is 6.43% and 6.62% in 2012 and 2013, respectively.
 Interest is payable quarterly or biannually in arrears for loans denominated in RMB and US dollars, respectively.
 The interest rate on RMB-denominated borrowings is 110% of the prevailing base lending rate pronounced by People's Bank of China for loans of similar duration.
 The interest rate on US dollar-denominated borrowings is the prevailing six-month US London Interbank Offered Rate plus 300 basis points.
-As of December 31, 2012, the Facility is guaranteed by Trina as well as by the property, plant and equipment with carrying value of \$283.4 million and the related land use rights of \$14.3 million.
+As of December 31, 2013, the Facility was guaranteed by Trina as well as by its property, plant and equipment with carrying value of \$253.6 million and the related land use rights of \$14.0 million.
 For purposes of the expansion, we are required to match the Facility draw-down with an equal amount of cash from sources other than the Facility.
-The Facility contains certain financial covenants which require that specified debt to total assets ratio, net profit ratio and income to interest ratio to be maintained.
+The Facility contains financial covenants which require that specified debt to total assets ratio, net profit ratio and income to interest ratio be maintained.
 As of December 31, 2011, Trina China violated the net profit ratio and income to interest ratio covenants.
-Trina China obtained a waiver letter from the Agriculture Bank of China, the leading bank in the syndicated loan, on February 8, 2012 to waive the covenants for the entire facility period.
+Trina China obtained a waiver letter from the Agriculture Bank of China, the leading bank in the syndicated loan, on February 8, 2012 to waive the past violation of the financial covenants and to further remove all of the financial covenants for the duration of the Facility.